bootlin/buildroot-external-st/docs/internals.md

 BR2_ROOTFS_POST_SCRIPT_ARGS="$(BR2_EXTERNAL_ST_PATH)/board/stmicroelectronics/stm32mp1/genimage.cfg"
 ```

 This is an argument passed to the scripts.
-It is used by `post-image.sh`
+It is used by post-image scripts
 to know which genimage config to use.

 ```